If you are experiencing ingrown toenails,

 There are multiple possible causes for ingrown toenails.
 This includes poor hygiene, excessive sweating and trauma to the toenail from sporting activity such as soccer, running, football and netball.
 Sports that require kicking can damage, aggravate and shift the growth of the toenail.
 Poor nail care to the toenails such as incorrectly trimming, cutting or picking the nail can cause the corner of the nails to dig into the skin.
 Abnormal nail shapes (curved) or excessive external pressure from ill-fitting shoes, like high heels can cause the nail to improperly grow and become ingrown.

 It is important to seek professional assistance if you think you have an ingrown toenail or experience any foot-related pain.
-Incorrect treatment can damage the toenail and cause infections, only worsening pain.
+Incorrect care management can damage the toenail and cause infections, only worsening pain.

 How We Help With Ingrown Nails

-A My FootDr Podiatrist will first assess the toenails to identify the best possible treatment option.
+A My FootDr Podiatrist will first assess the toenails to identify the best possible care management option.
 If the ingrown toenail is minor, a simple conservative nail trimming may be sufficient.
 In most scenarios, a minor ingrown toenail surgery is required.
-This is the most effective treatment option and is highly likely to provide a permanent solution to ingrown toenails.
+This is the most effective care management option and is highly likely to provide a permanent solution to ingrown toenails.

 Partial Nail Avulsion (PNA)